x-mel/tseu/README.md

 In our case we focus of course on the distance.
 Our main goal is to get the shortest distance of a salesman traveling between the European cities, using the genetic algorithm optimization method.

-We save the data containing the distance between european cities in a file [eucit.csv]eucit.csv.
+We save the data containing the distance between european cities in a file [eucit.csv](eucit.csv).
 It will be imported by the program to configure the cities.

 To run the program simply type: